Serious Men: Reception

 Tobin Hershaw of The New York Times called the novel "smart and funny".
 Peter Carty of The Independent felt that the novel "elegantly describes collisions with an unyielding status quo, ably counterpointing the frustrations of the powerless with the unfulfilling realities of power."
 Bhavana Sharma of The Hindu wrote: "Manu Joseph's novel hammers in the hopelessness, boredom and desperate ambitions of suburban Dalit community in Bombay, and he weaves an interesting and funny satire on the academia of science, love and revenge."
 Nick Rennison of The Times called it a "bitter, comic novel".
 Further saying that the novel "skewers a society where new ambitions and older class divisions co-exist."

 Adaptions

 Serious Men has been adapted into a play by Nikhila Kesavan in Chennai.

 In September 2017, it was announced that Sudhir Mishra will be adapting the novel into a feature film with Bhavesh Mandalia writing the screenplay.
 In 2018, Netflix announced that it will be backing the screen adaptation by Mishra.
 The eponymous film directed by Mishra and starring Nawazuddin Siddiqui, playing the role of Ayyan Mani opposite actress Indira Tiwari was produced by Bombay Fables and Cineraas Entertainment.
-It premiered on Netflix on 2 October, 2020.
+It premiered on Netflix on 2 October, 2020 with same title.